We welcome photographers to join our endeavor.

 Not all who admire the movement are expected to present a form of photography.

-It is understood and appreciated that our Code of Honor will reach beyond those behind the lens.
+It is appreciated that The Materia et Lumen Criterion, will reach beyond those behind the lens.
 For

 supporters willing to donate towards the movement, we would like to extend our gratitude